Barn Cat Program

-The APL barn cats are not accessible to visitors for safety reasons.
+No, the APL barn cats are not accessible to visitors.
 When you are scheduled to adopt, APL will select barn cats for you based on which cats are the most eager to enter a cat carrier for us.
 If you have a color, age, or sex preference, we will do our best to accommodate you, though!
 All barn cat adoptions are scheduled by appointment since it can take some time and extra staff to round the kitties up.
 Just fill out the application below to get started!

 Ready to adopt barn cats?